-The University posts official announcements, events and other information on its homepage, which receives approximately 35,000 visitors daily.
+The University posts official announcements, feature stories, events and other information on its homepage, which receives approximately 35,000 visitors daily.

 Princeton University Bulletin

 The Princeton University Bulletin is published five times during the academic year.
 It includes news and features on faculty, staff and students, as well as updates on University events such as lectures, performances and exhibitions.
 Current and back issues are available online.

 Princeton Social Media

 Princeton's social media presence is intended to provide outlets for students, parents and others to learn more about the University and to engage in conversations with each other, faculty, staff, alumni and administrators about a range of issues.
 You can join the conversation on the Princeton Facebook page or the Princeton Parents page on Facebook, by following @Princeton on Twitter, or on various other social networks.

 Princeton’s student newspaper, The Daily Princetonian, also known as The Prince, is published weekdays during the academic year, except during examination periods and term breaks.
 It is a financially independent, completely student-operated enterprise.
 Its writers cover news, sports and arts from and for the student’s perspective.

-The Nassau Weekly, or Nass, was founded in 1979, primarily contains college humor and is currently Princeton’s second-largest student publication.
+The Nassau Weekly, or Nass, was founded in 1979, primarily contains college humor and is published weekly during the academic year.
 The Nass, a completely student-run enterprise, often provides a blend of campus, local and national news; reviews of movies and restaurants; and fiction, poetry and humor pieces.
 A number of Nass alumni have gone on to successful careers in writing and publishing, including David Remnick, Class of 1981, the editor of The New Yorker.
-The Nass is published weekly during the academic year and is distributed free of charge to every undergraduate’s doorstep.
-For more information visit the website or send an email to email@example.com.

 Princeton Alumni Weekly (PAW)